 Our immersive expert-led sessions at Battle Abbey are a great way to bring the Battle of Hastings to life.
-Pupils will dress up, handle weapons and delve deeper into this important subject and date in history.
+Pupils will re-enact the battle on the battlefield, view replica weapons and delver deeper into this important subject and date in history.

 Just £100 per session (for approximately 30 pupils).FIND OUT MORE